Welcome to Peter James | International Bestselling Thriller Writer

 His first novel, spy thriller Dead Letter Drop was published in 1981, but it was his 4th, Possession, in 1988 that gave him his first chart success.
 He continued to alternate writing novels with film production until 2005 when he became a full time novelist.
 His best known film is The Merchant Of Venice, starring Al Pacino & Jeremy Irons.

 Three of his novels have been adapted for television, and his Roy Grace series is currently in development.
-His novella, The Perfect Murder and his novel, Dead Simple and Not Dead Enough have all been smash hit stage plays with Not Dead Enough, currently touring in the UK.
+His novella, The Perfect Murder and his novel, Dead Simple and Not Dead Enough have all been smash hit stage plays.

 He is patron of many charities, and in 2012, in recognition of his help in raising awareness of “Date rape”, he was presented with the Sussex Police Outstanding Public Service Award.

 When he was fifteen after being spotted racing, he was offered to train with the British Olympic Ski Team.
-He now races classic cars and has competed in many events, including the past four Goodwood Revival meetings, and in 2013 had a lucky escape in a massive accident at Brands Hatch.
+He now races classic cars and has competed in many events, including the past five Goodwood Revival meetings, and in 2013 had a lucky escape in a massive accident at Brands Hatch.